 Oilseeds with an oil content over 20 % (e.g. rapeseed) are prepressed with a continuous working screw press.
 50 % of the oil content is extracted with this method.
-The solid residues from prepressing (press cake) are crushed and transfered to the solvent extraction.
+The solid residues from prepressing (press cake) are crushed and transferred to the solvent extraction.
 During solvent extraction nearly the residual vegetable oil is removed from the crushed press cake by a solvent (hexane).
 The mixture of vegetable oil and hexane (miscella) has to be filtered and afterwards to be distilled in order to remove the solvent from the vegetable oil and to lead it back to the process.
 The solid residues from solvent extraction are called meal.
-It contains about 30-35 % first.
-Therefore the hexane has to be removed from the meal by desolventizing.